StarScape/DB-Project/README.md

 password: foobar

 TODO:
-* Secure user login
 * Mailer
-* Make everything pretty
+* Fix style in other pages
+* Get rid of Bootstrap?